Mcklem/Mongo-John/README.md

 # Lastest Features!

-  - Basic Schema for each component
+  - Basic Schema for each component.
-  - Simple functions to take a snapshot of a component state
+  - Simple function to take a snapshot of a component state.
+  - Great vision of new implementations, keep updated, roadmap soon.

 ### Requeriments